adam-p/markdown-here/NOTES.md

 A small-ish point, but: There should also be the ability to fairly easily switch between themes (style sets).
 Users send email in different contexts and need them to look different ways.

+The styling could also go beyond straight CSS:
+* Supporting LESS/SASS would be obviously good (I've wished for that already, while working on the default styles).
+* It would also be cool to provide the ability to JS pre/post-processing of the rendered output.
+For example, [Casey wants](https://groups.google.com/d/msg/markdown-here/XlsuTCHR4zE/-iny-t2kSuIJ) to style paragraphs that follow a `H1` differently from ones that follow a `H2`, but I don't think there's a way to do it without JS (although [I suggested](https://groups.google.com/d/msg/markdown-here/XlsuTCHR4zE/ycHikmx01DUJ) a horrible hack workaround to him).

 I don't have a good sense for how widespread the appeal of this might be, but I suspect that it's pretty significant.
 (Although likely not so much among the coder crowd that I believe makes up the current user base.)

+Lots of work.